KTH-FlowAI/DeepReinforcementLearning_RayleighBenard2D_Control/README.md

 pip3 install protobuf==3.20
 ```

-It is important to note that the requirement for the successful installation of the above is a working Linux operating system from any major distribution (Debian, CentOS , Redhat or Ubuntu)
+It is important to note that the requirement for the successful installation of the above is a working Linux operating system from any major distribution (Debian, CentOS , Redhat or Ubuntu).
+The software stack is challenging to install as different packages have conflicting requirements: you may need to upgrade / downgrade packages by hand!

 ## Repository description